jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 This walkthrough won't cover the complete code used in my skill (because a lot of it isn't Alexa-specific), but will show you how to fit all the moving parts together to make your own skill.

+There's also other ways to do and manage some of the steps here, like serverless frameworks and AWS tools.
+I'm omitting those here to keep things as simple as possible.

 ## What we're creating

 [bMotion](https://github.com/jamesoff/bmotion) is my eggdrop script for Artificial Stupidity, and a popular plugin for it is one which allows users to pull a Christmas cracker with the bot.
 Doing so results in either you or the bot winning the prize from the cracker, which is picked from a list of random objects the bot knows.
 It also tracks how many hats each user and the bot has (i.e. how many times each has won).
 Out of scope for this implementation is the way that bMotion tracks items it likes and dislikes, and the cracker logic responds differently to the objects "in" the cracker and who wins.